 Lenovo didn't make many changes to our favorite business laptop but the new ThinkPad X1 Carbon now flaunts Intel 10th Gen CPUs.
 On top of delivering fast performance, you get long battery life (on the 1080p model) and two gorgeous, 1080p and 4K display options, all in an impossibly lightweight chassis (2.4 pounds).

 But it's still those classic ThinkPad features — a durable design (with MIL-STD-810G strength), best-in-class keyboard and stealthy black/red aesthetics — that carry the X1 Carbon to greatness.

 Yes, we wish the ThinkPad X1 Carbon hadn't ditched the SD card reader in the previous, and top configurations can get very expensive, but you'd be hard-pressed to find a better overall business machine.

 See our full Lenovo ThinkPad Carbon X1 (8th Gen) review.

-Lenovo took a chance with the ThinkPad X1 Yoga, the first metal ThinkPad, and it paid off.
-While we still love the signature matte-black carbon-fiber found on most ThinkPads, the aluminum and magnesium ThinkPad X1 Yoga is a gorgeous change of pace.
-Not only does it have a slim design, but this convertible 2-in-1 flaunts a bright display and offers a best-in-class keyboard and long battery life.
+Lenovo is trusting in aluminum with the ThinkPad X1 Yoga, and the risky decision is paying off.
+While we still love the signature matte-black carbon fiber found on most ThinkPads, the aluminum ThinkPad X1 Yoga is a gorgeous change of pace.
+Not only does it have a slim design, but this convertible 2-in-1 flaunts a bright 14-inch 16:10 display and offers a best-in-class keyboard and long battery life.
 These combine to make the best Lenovo laptop for anyone who those looking for a convertible.